Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Volume of Aneurysms Treated at the Cedars-Sinai Department of Neurosurgery

-The graph below shows the total number of aneurysm repairs performed annually at Cedars-Sinai, using both clipped and coiled procedures.
+The graph below shows the total number of ruptured and unruptured aneurysm repairs performed annually at Cedars-Sinai, using both clipped and coiled procedures.
 Many patients have multiple aneurysms repaired at a time.

-The observed percent mortality is the actual number of patients that expired within 30 days after hospital discharge divided by the total number of patients who had the same procedure.
+The observed percent mortality is the actual number of patients that expired in the hospital divided by the total number of patients who had the same procedure.
 The expected percent mortality is the number of patients anticipated to expire divided by the total number of patients who had similar diagnosis, procedure, age, gender and complications.
 The graph below illustrates the difference between the observed percent mortality and the expected percent mortality of coiled patients that expired by year.

 Length of Stay